Hotel Pennsylvania: 1940s and 1950s

 Statler Hotels agreed to buy the property outright from the Pennsylvania Railroad on June 30, 1948.
 Statler Hotels president Arthur F. Douglas officially took over the hotel that August, paying approximately $13 million.
-The Statler chain renovated the hotel's main dining room, Cafe Rouge, that year.
+The Statler chain renovated the hotel's main dining room, the Cafe Rouge, that year.
 The Pennsylvania was renamed the Hotel Statler on January 1, 1949.
 The hotel's managers had supported the name change because the Pennsylvania had hosted Statler Hotels' main offices for many years.
 Statler Hotels spent $200,000 on replacing items with the hotel's old name or initial, including nearly 800,000 pieces of linen, 127,000 pieces of china, and 134,000 pieces of silver.
 The hotel also replaced signs in subway stations and sent notices to 300,000 people who held Statler-branded credit cards.
 The hotel was branded as the "Hotel Statler, formerly the Hotel Pennsylvania" for two years after the name change.